bogdan-kulynych/trials/README.md

 pip install -r requirements.txt
 ```

 Also pip might not install all the system packages needed for scipy.
-To install them on Debian system:
+To install them on Debian:

 ```
 sudo apt-get install libatlas-dev libatlas-base-dev liblapack-dev gfortran